DavidTorbics20/checkdavid/docs/userstory_01.md

 ## Internal state chage

-The data from the websites is scraped and saved into a variable.
+The data from the websites is scraped and saved into a file.

 !
-Scraoe the data in chunks to make the lookup faster !
+Scrape the data in chunks to make the lookup faster !

 ## Output

-Variable is filled with data.
+File is filled with data.

 ## Errors